North Gardens Sculpture Park, Ballarat

 COMMISSION 2

-The City of Ballarat is inviting Aboriginal and Torres Strait Islander artists (individuals or in teams) to submit an Expression of Interest (EOI) to create the second sculpture located within the North Gardens - a sculpture park dedicated to public art created only by First Nations artists.
+The City of Ballarat has invited Aboriginal and Torres Strait Islander artists (individuals or in teams) to submit an Expression of Interest (EOI) to create the second sculpture located within the North Gardens - a sculpture park dedicated to public art created only by First Nations artists.
+This work is proceeding.

 Award winning landscape design